SUMMIT COUNTY COURT OF COMMON PLEAS

 v Felony three, four and five level offenses with prosecutorial and victim input.

 v Must be appropriate and amenable to treatment, case management and ancillary services.
-Prior to entry into the court the veteran will sign a Waiver of Rights form explained and witnessed by defense counsel.
+Prior to entry into the Summit County Valor Court, the veteran will sign a Waiver of Rights form explained and witnessed by defense counsel.

 v Cognitive ability to understand and participate in all levels of the program.
 All veterans will sign a memo of understanding in regard to completing required assessments and services.